GSA/fpki-guides/_includes/microsoft_trust_store_installation.md

 #### Use Microsoft certutil

-{% include alert-info.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures." %}
+{% include alert-info.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures.
+These commands must be run from an agency Domain Controller." %}

-From an agency Domain Controller:
 1. Click **Start**, type **cmd**, and press **Enter**.
 1. Run command: